liske/htmail-view/README.md

 About
 -----

-Web page renderer based on WebKit.
-In contrast to a ordenary WebKit-based browser, *htmail-view* will prevent loading remote content while showing a single web page (i.e. from a local file).
+Web page renderer based on WebKit2.
+In contrast to a ordenary WebKit2-based browser, *htmail-view* will prevent loading remote content while showing a single web page (i.e. from a local file).